 The Differences between Crowns and Bridges

-Both of these dental prosthetic involve crown work; however, a crown does not replace a missing tooth.
+Both of these dental prosthetics involve crown work; however, a crown does not replace a missing tooth.
 Bridges, on the other hand, do fill in the space between teeth when one or more teeth are missing.
 The artificial teeth replacements on a bridge are called pontics.
-The pontics are affixed to crowns which are cemented to the abutment teeth, or teeth on either side of the space.
+The pontics are affixed to crowns that are cemented to the abutment teeth or teeth on either side of the space.

 Benefits of Dental Bridges

 When a tooth is missing, the space it leaves becomes a breeding ground for a cascade of dental issues.
 The teeth adjacent may begin to shift into the space, causing the gradual development of small spaces between teeth.
 These teeth may also begin to lean into the space or twist out of alignment, throwing off your bite or occlusion.
 In addition, particularly where the loss of molars is concerned, the valuable chewing surface is missing.
 This surface area is needed in order for you to properly break down food particles so that the most nutrition can be extracted.
 It is also important for the optimal digestion of food.